EngAlessandroMaggi/DOA-Project/README.md

 The signal pattern received by the sensor array is derived by making some simplifying assumptions.
-We assume the presence of a single source sufficiently distant from the array to make the assumptions of far-field and plane wave.
+We assume the presence of a single source sufficiently distant from the array to make the assumptions of far-field and plane waves.
 It is possible to detect the signal's direction of arrival (DOA), from one or more sources, concerning the receiving array.

 ![image](https://github.com/EngAlessandroMaggi/Project/assets/134376453/a0f4f07d-6749-4fdc-86db-7a718a789220)